 As a society, we are touch deprived and this can lead to disease or emotional dysfunction.
 From the cradle to the nursing home, tactile stimulation and the emotional assurance of caring touch brings about a sense of well-being and security.
 Remember the last time you had a good hug?
 Did you sigh and melt into it?
 Did it make you feel loved and cared for?
 Compassionate and caring touch helps on all levels- emotionally, mentally, spiritually and physically.
 It really is the perfect gift to yourself and the people you love.

-Andrea has and is still obtaining more training and certifications so that she has a vast array of knowledge at her mental fingertips.
+Andrea was certified and licensed in 2011.
+Since then she has continued to learn as well as teach massage.
+She believes that knowledge is power and is constantly obtaining more training and certifications so that she has a vast array of knowledge at her mental fingertips.
 This training and Continuous Educational Units (CEUs) have and will cover topics such as Anatomy, Physiology, Kinesiology, Pain Management, and a barrage of different modalities and techniques.
 2017 promises to be an exciting year, the start of her 6th year in practice.
-It started with her move to Main Street where she will start a series of instructor-led workshops for other licensed massage therapists while obtaining her CEU Provider Certification.
+It started with her move to Main Street last year.
+In her new space she plans on starting a series of instructor-led workshops for other licensed massage therapists while obtaining her CEU Provider Certification.
 As a provider she will be able to offer her training of massage modalities and techniques to other massage therapists so they too can further their knowledge.
 It is even possible she will eventually, in the years to come, produce her own training courses and distance learning training via the internet.
 Exciting times indeed.

 She also has at her disposal, a vast array of massage tools to assist her in reaching your goals.
 Imagine floating on 4 inches of memory form on a her comfy and wide table with a refreshing cool or warm eye mask as you feel the hot towels melt the tension from each of your tired feet.
-Add the warming foot booties and hand mitts to find Heaven!
-I also recommend the Earthing Patches for those that are curious about recharging with the natural resource of our beautiful planet.
-Ask her about the Yoga Toes, Tuning Forks, Cupping Massage Machine and very popular Ear Massage.
+She also recommends the Earthing Patches for those that are curious about recharging with the natural resource of our beautiful planet.
+Ask her about the Yoga Toes, Fire Cupping, Thermal Cupping TherapyTM and very popular Ear Massage.
 Her services range from gentle and relaxing to invigorating and therapeutic.
 Just let her know what you want and lie back and BREATH.
 She will take care of the rest.